 - Limited use of common spaces with clear signage on occupancy, social distancing requirements and enhanced cleaning.

-Students must be approved to live off campus and/or to be released from Brown’s six-semester residency requirement.
 Off-campus students are required to provide their local address and telephone number for the academic year via Banner Self-Service.

-Last updated July 7, 2020.
+Last updated Dec.
+18, 2020.
 Information on this page may be updated as the University’s planning evolves and/or public health guidance prompts a shift in Brown’s operations and protocols.